maim-lain/schooloflust/walkthrough.md

   - It's possible to clear the floor without taking any damage but I'll assume you took 30 damage while fighting and needed to use another antiandrogen to heal
   - A good strategy for exploring the floor is to go counterclockwise around the map
   - I'd recommend starting by going: Left -> Down -> Left, because in the third room a girl will charge at you as soon as you enter the room so it's best to go there when you start so you aren't caught off guard later
+- When you're finished leave Floor 2 by using the elevator

 <!---